K1mera/K1mera/README.md

 ### Hi there 👋

+Thank you for stopping by this humble portfolio!

+If you're looking for a very creative frontend developer, I am sure I am the one you've been looking for.
+Maybe that's why you're here, though 🤔.
+Anyway, feel free to stalk over my projects all taht you want!

 <!--
 **K1mera/K1mera** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.